camejia/TidyActivities/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+The run_analysis.R script contains the commands used to tidy the data.
 The data was processed by first extracting only the measurements for which a mean and standard deviation are available for that measurements.

 * Data from "train" and "test" directories were combined into a single data set.
 * Although more detailed raw data is available in the "Inertial Signals" subdirectories, that level of detail was not needed for this analysis.